 Where to Begin Your Knife Shopping

 The first step toward choosing your own chef’s knife is to find a good cookware or cutlery store.
 Make sure it has a wide selection of knives where you can try holding them or, even better, try using them on a cutting surface.
 Don’t always go for online knife shopping, you need to personally feel the knife in your hands to figure out if it’s best for you.
-You can also check out reviews at MyFilletKnife.com before going out for knife shopping.
+You can also check out reviews at MyFilletKnife.com before going out for knife shopping or check out these best kitchen knives.

 The Anatomy of a Chef’s Knife